univention/univention-corporate-server/doc/architecture/services/ucr.rst

    single: directory; /etc/univention/templates/info

 UCR templates
-   *UCR templates* are file templates for configuration files of various services in UCS.
+   *UCR templates* are text file templates for configuration files of various services in UCS.
 They include placeholders for the UCR variables.
    Additionally, they can include Python code for algorithms and more complex use cases.